magento/pagebuilder-docs/docs/styles/introduction.md

 ## Internal stylesheets

 If you inspect a page on your storefront built with Page Builder, you can see how Page Builder applies styles to its content types.
 For example, the following HTML is from a simple page with three content types: a `Row`, `Heading`, and `Text`.
-The highlighted parts show how the styles are defined and applied to Page Builder content types on a page.
+The highlighted parts show how Page Builder defines and applies the styles to content types on a page.

 ![Page Builder style selector](../images/pagebuilder-inspect-styling.png)

 1. **Html-body ID**.
 The first thing to notice is the CSS `id=html-body` assigned to Magento storefront pages.
 Page Builder uses this `id` to construct all the CSS selectors it applies to its content types.

-2. **Internal style block**.
+1. **Internal style block**.
 Page Builder adds all the unique `data-pb-style` attribute styles for the page's content types to a single `<style>` block.
 This creates what's called an internal stylesheet for the page.
 In this example, the page contains three content types that required three CSS rulesets for the page's `<style>` block.

     Note that not every content type on the page needs its own unique ruleset.
 In many cases, CSS rulesets can be shared among the content types on the page.
 Page Builder determines the most efficient application of CSS to the content types on the page, then creates the rulesets necessary for accurate styling.

-3. **Applied styles**.
+1. **Applied styles**.
 The dynamic `data-pb-style` attributes on the content types match their respective CSS styles in the `<style>` block, and the browser does the rest.
 For both custom and native content types, Page Builder applies the `data-pb-style` attribute to content type elements that contain `style` nodes.

     For example, notice how Page Builder adds the `data-pb-style` attribute to the Row's `inner` element, and not the `main` element, as was done for the Heading and Text content types.
 The reason becomes clear when you look at the Row's element structure within its config file (`row.xml`):